-Edge computing brings processing capabilities closer to the end user/device or the source of data.
-New technologies and demand for new applications means the time is ripe for edge.
-Consumers want low latency for content-driven experiences and enterprises require local processing for security and resilient operations.
-Those who want to add value in this space need to understand the business models, the use cases and define a clear go-to-market plan, including operators who can use edge computing to grow revenues outside connectivity.
+Edge computing brings processing capabilities closer to the end user.
+Demand for new applications means the time is ripe for edge – consumers want low latency for real-time experiences and enterprises require local processing for secure and resilient operations.
+Those who want to add value in this space need to understand the business models, the use cases and define a clear go-to-market, including telecoms operators who can use edge computing to grow revenues outside connectivity.

 “STL brings edge expertise.
-They understand that landscape across telco and other ecosystems”
+They understand the landscape across telco and other ecosystems”

-Head of Commercial & Partnering for a global operator
+Head of Commercial & Partnering – Global Mobile Operator

 “We worked closely with STL in true partnership to deliver high quality, actionable insights that were not available elsewhere”

-Head of Cloud Edge for a global operator
+Head of Cloud Edge – Global Mobile Operator

 “The consulting team worked with professionalism and produced high-quality output that could be repurposed in a wide variety of ways”